-Enterprise development which provides supports and services that incubate and help youth develop their own businesses - Enterprise development programs go beyond entrepreneurship education by helping youth access small loans or grants that are needed to begin business operation and by providing more individualized attention to the development of viable business ideas.
+Enterprise development programs go beyond entrepreneurship education by helping youth access small loans or grants that are needed to begin business operation and by providing more individualized attention to the development of viable business ideas.

 Experiential programs that provide youth with experience in the day-to-day operation of a business - These programs may involve the development of a youth-run business that young people participating in the program work in and manage.
 Or, they may facilitate placement in apprentice or internship positions with adult entrepreneurs in the community.